Padworth: Economy

-Current economy

 The whole parish is noted by the 1920s to be very well watered, and the north-eastern part draws on the natural advantage of a fairly flat landscape and water close to the surface from the River Kennet.
 The soil retains a strength from its inorganic layers being gravel and the subsoil impermeable clay.
 The local economy in the 1920s centred on the chief crops: wheat, barley, oats and root vegetables.
 These remain regular crops in Padworth alongside hay meadows for livestock, horses and donkeys.

-Gravel extraction, education, agriculture, transport and tourism all provide jobs in Padworth itself. railway station at Aldermaston Wharf serves two of these sectors.
+Gravel extraction, education, agriculture, transport and tourism all provide jobs in Padworth itself.
+Aldermaston railway station at Aldermaston Wharf serves two of these sectors.
 Commuting to towns, industrial, logistic and trading business centres is the most common source of employment as at the 2011 census, with for instance Reading and Newbury about 20–30 minutes away whether by rail or by access to the M4 motorway.
 Tadley, the nearest town, also provides a major source of retail, leisure and general high street service employment.